Reinhard-Pilz-Dynatrace/2025-Mrofrep/_lab_guides_/content/06_ProjCapstone/01_observabilitysignals/index.md

 - `main.py` is the main python progam
 - `utils.py` is the a sub python program that is called by main
 - `Dockerfile` is the file to dockerize the running of the python application.
 It contains the environment variables, installing the required python packages, start sequence etc.
-- `requirements.txt` is the required python pcakges
+- `requirements.txt` is the required python packages

 ### 📌 Your Task: Deploy the OpenTelemetry zero code insturmentation